Jane Munch: Psychiatrist For Heroes

 Then he clapped his hands together enthusiastically.
 “Okay, boys!
 Let’s go get this city back on drugs!”

-Steve, the new night security guard for PharmLab Industries, sat trembling in fear, crouched behind twin towers of cardboard boxes, bottles of Zentrix waiting to be shipped.
-Somehow Dr. Forkian had lost track of him during his hostile takeover of the production facility.
+Steve, the new night security guard for PharmLab Industries, sat trembling in fear, crouched behind twin towers of cardboard boxes packed with bottles of Zentrix waiting to be shipped.
+Somehow Dr. Forkian had lost track of him during his hostile takeover of the production facility, but Steve knew it would only be a matter of time before he was discovered by the big-headed villain.

 Steve had heard about the fleshy crab-leg fingers of Dr. Forkian.
 How with just one poke of his poisonous fingernail he could drain an organism entirely of its life force.
-And Steve just got to see it first hand.
-On Keegan.
-And some other lab technicians.
+And Steve just got to see it first hand, so to speak.

 “Don’t cry, my sweet,” he encouraged in his thin, wily manner.
 “I do not plan to kill you…yet.”